-It is NOT the purpose of the Secunia PSI to detect whether your system has already been compromised or if local changes, settings, or missing requirements could cause the Secunia PSI to report incorrect results.
-The Secunia PSI relies on the meta-data of executables and library files.
-The Secunia PSI does NOT conduct an integrity check of the individual files, rather, it checks whether a specific program is vulnerable according to the reported version numbers and not whether the files have been compromised or replaced by other users or programs.
+It is not the purpose of the Secunia PSI to detect whether your system has already been compromised or if local changes, settings, or missing requirements could cause the Secunia PSI to report incorrect results.
+The Secunia PSI relies on the meta-data of executable and library files.
+The Secunia PSI does not conduct an integrity check of the individual files, rather, it checks whether a specific program is vulnerable according to the reported version numbers and not whether the files have been compromised or replaced by other users or programs.

-The Secunia PSI is not a replacement for other security measures such as anti-virus or personal firewalls, the Secunia PSI is a great supplement to other security measures such as anti-virus and personal firewalls as it helps preventing exploitation of often overlooked exposures.
+The Secunia PSI is not a replacement for other security measures such as antivirus or personal firewalls - the Secunia PSI is a great supplement to these other security measures as it helps prevent the exploitation of often overlooked exposures.

-All communication between your system (The Secunia PSI) and the Secunia servers (psi.secunia.com) is conducted via an encrypted connection (SSL).
-Effectively protecting against eavesdropping of the data and the results being exchanged with Secunia.
+All communication between your system (The Secunia PSI) and the Secunia servers is conducted via an encrypted connection (SSL), effectively protecting against eavesdropping of the data and the results being exchanged with Secunia.

 All data sent to Secunia is treated as confidential.

-All data will be deleted automatically no later than 12 months after you terminate using the program or immediately after you cancel your registration.
+All data sent to Secunia will be deleted automatically no later than 12 months after you terminate using the program or immediately after you cancel your registration.

 Secunia will not share or sell specific data about individuals with any third parties.
-Only aggregate statistical which can't be related directly to any individuals will be published and shared with third parties.
+Only aggregate statistics which cannot be related directly to any individuals will be published and shared with third parties.